nichtsam/syke/docs/backend/database-guide.md

 This document describes how to manage and interact with the PostgreSQL database in the backend codebase.
 The most important configuration is the environment variable `DATABASE_URL`, which defines the connection string.

+## Overview

+As outlined in the main README.md, here’s a quick overview of the technologies we use for working with our database:

+- **Database:** PostgreSQL + Redis (via connection URL)
+- **Migrations:** Dbmate
+- **SQL Bindings:** sqlc (for type-safe SQL access)

+The general workflow is:

+1. Use Dbmate to create and apply migrations.
+2. Use `sqlc` (with a TypeScript plugin) to generate Typescript query functions, allowing us to write raw SQL in a clean, organized, and type-safe way, without relying on an ORM.
+3. In our NestJS app, we encapsulate the database connection in a dedicated module, ensuring it’s a singleton and can be injected where needed.

 ## Common Commands

 ```bash